Welcome to the Studio!

 • Group Apparatus 3

-This invigorating class combines traditional and contemporary Pilates exercises with strategically placed cardio intervals using the jumpboard, bosu, and sitting box.
+This special invigorating class combines traditional and contemporary Pilates exercises with strategically placed cardio intervals using the jumpboard.
 The jumpboard is a fun piece of Pilates equipment that is placed near the reformer’s footbar so you can “hop” while being 100% supported on the carriage.
-The bosu balance trainer develops balance, core strength, and is used for fun cardio sequences that are lower impact.
-The intensity is higher than regular Pilates apparatus classes, but because of the style of exercises all movements can be modified to suit most abilities.
+The intensity is higher than regular Pilates apparatus classes.
 This class will strengthen your entire body, as well as, get your heart rate up.

-Because of the faster pace clients who regularly attend Group Apparatus 3 classes will feel most successful in this class, however, Group Apparatus 2 clients are welcome to attend.
+Because of the faster pace clients who regularly attend Group Apparatus 2 & 3 classes will feel most successful in this class.
+Not recommended for those newer to Pilates.
 Need to change equipment quickly, feel comfortable standing on wooden platform during side splits and lunges, and feel comfortable balancing on Reformer in kneeling position.

 “Every moment of our life can be the beginning of great things“